-Document properties, Statistics property sheet
+Document properties, Statistics tab

-The Statistics property sheet in the File > Properties dialog displays statistical information about the current document (number of slides, word count, number of objects, etc.).
+The Statistics tab in the File > Properties dialog displays statistical information about the current document (number of slides, word count, number of objects, etc.).

-Document properties, Fonts property sheet
+Document properties, Fonts tab

-The Fonts property sheet in the File > Properties dialog allows you to embed the fonts that you have used in a document into the document file.
+The Fonts tab in the File > Properties dialog allows you to embed the fonts that you have used in a document into the document file.